-During the 2014-15 academic year, the Association will sponsor 89 national championships - 42 for men, 44 for women, and three for both men and women.
-Among the men's championships, three are national collegiate championships, 13 are Division I championships, 12 are Division II championships.
-Among the women's championships, five are national collegiate championships, 12 are Division I championships, 13 are Division II championships and 14 are Division III championships.
+During the 2015-16 academic year, the Association will sponsor 90 national championships - 42 for men, 45 for women, and three for both men and women.
+Among the men's championships, three are National Collegiate Championships, 13 are Division I championships, 12 are Division II championships and 14 are Division III championships, six are National Collegiate Championships, 12 are Division I championships, 13 are Division III championships and 14 are Division III championships.
 The combined men's and women's championships are National Collegiate Championships.

-The Pre-Championship Manual will serve as a resource for institutions to prepare for the championship(s).
-This manual is divided into three sections: General Administrative Guidelines, Sport-Specific Information and Appendixes.
+The Pre-Championship Manual will serve as a resource for institutions to prepare for the championship.
+This manual is divided into three sections: General Administrative Guidelines, Sport-Specific Information, and Appendixes.

-The first section applies to policies applicable to all 89 championships, while the other two sections are sport specific.
+The first section applies to policies applicable to all 90 championships, while the other two sections are sport-specific.